Boobuh/llama-node-poc/README.md

-# Llama Node.js POC
+# Llama Node.js POC - TypeScript Edition

-A comprehensive proof of concept demonstrating how to integrate Llama large language models with Node.js applications.
+A comprehensive proof of concept demonstrating how to integrate Llama large language models with Node.js applications, now fully refactored with **TypeScript** for better type safety and developer experience.

 ## 🌟 Features